 Last year the gap between savings and investment was R207 bn.
-Capital outflows from both equities and bonds

-With capital outflows we can't fund our investment program and this
+With capital outflows we can't fund our investment program and this has consequences for growth.

 Bond auctions to finance new debt issuance might fail, i.e. investors not keen provide new funding to government.